ElyasMo/Thesis_HC_CS/README.md

 ## Data manipulation
 To comput the LogFoldChange (LFC) Between control and treated data, [NumPy library](https://numpy.org/) was used.

-Example for one cancer cell line:
+Example for computing LFC for one cancer cell line:
 ```Python
 import pandas as pd
 import numpy as np